-- When a particular purpose is an element of an offense, the element is established although the purpose is - 3 conditional, unless the condition negatives the harm or evil sought to be prevented by the law defining the - 4 offense.
-Equivalent terms, such as "purpose" and "with the purpose", have the same meaning. - 5 (66) (a) "Serious bodily injury" means bodily injury that: - 6 (i) creates a substantial risk of death;
+1 unless the condition negatives the harm or evil sought to be prevented by the law defining the offense.
+2 Equivalent terms, such as "purpose" and "with the purpose", have the same meaning.
+3 (66) (a) "Serious bodily injury" means bodily injury that: 4 (i) creates a substantial risk of death; 5 (ii) causes serious permanent disfigurement or protracted loss or impairment of the function or process 6 of a bodily member or organ; or 7 (iii) at the time of injury, can reasonably be expected to result in serious permanent disfigurement or 8 protracted loss or impairment of the function or process of a bodily member or organ.
+9 (b) The term includes serious mental illness or impairment.
+10 (67) "Sexual contact" means touching of the sexual or other intimate parts of the person of another, 11 directly or through clothing, in order to knowingly or purposely: 12 (a) cause bodily injury to or humiliate, harass, or degrade another; or (b) arouse or gratify the sexual response or desire of either party.
+13 14 (68) (a) "Sexual intercourse" means penetration of the vulva, anus, or mouth of one person by the 15 penis of another person, penetration of the vulva or anus of one person by a body member of another person, 16 or penetration of the vulva or anus of one person by a foreign instrument or object manipulated by another 17 person to knowingly or purposely: 18 (i) cause bodily injury or humiliate, harass, or degrade; or 19 (ii) arouse or gratify the sexual response or desire of either party.
+20 (b) For purposes of subsection (68)(a), any penetration, however slight, is sufficient.
+21 (69)"Solicit" or "solicitation" means to command, authorize, urge, incite, request, or advise another to 22 commit an offense.
+23

-- 7 (ii) causes serious permanent disfigurement or protracted loss or impairment of the function or 8 process of a bodily member or organ; or - 9 (iii) at the time of injury, can reasonably be expected to result in serious permanent disfigurement 10 or protracted loss or impairment of the function or process of a bodily member or organ. - (b) The term includes serious mental illness or impairment. - 12 (67) "Sexual contact" means touching of the sexual or other intimate parts of the person of another, 13 directly or through clothing, in order to knowingly or purposely: - (a) cause bodily injury to or humiliate, harass, or degrade another; or - (b) arouse or gratify the sexual response or desire of either party. - 16 (68) (a) "Sexual intercourse" means penetration of the vulva, anus, or mouth of one person by the 17 penis of another person, penetration of the vulva or anus of one person by a body member of another person, 18 or penetration of the vulva or anus of one person by a foreign instrument or object manipulated by another 19 person to knowingly or purposely: - (i) cause bodily injury or humiliate, harass, or degrade; or - 21 (ii) arouse or gratify the sexual response or desire of either party. - (b) For purposes of subsection (68)(a), any penetration, however slight, is sufficient. - 23 (69) "Solicit" or "solicitation" means to command, authorize, urge, incite, request, or advise another 24 to commit an offense. - 25 (70) "State" or "this state" means the state of Montana, all the land and water in respect to which the 26 state of Montana has either exclusive or concurrent jurisdiction, and the air space above the land and water. - 27 (71) "Statute" means an act of the legislature of this state. - 28 (72) "Stolen property" means property over which control has been obtained by theft.
+(70) "State" or "this state" means the state of Montana, all the land and water in respect to which the state of Montana has either exclusive or concurrent jurisdiction, and the air space above the land and water.